AuroraBoreas/cpp_review_2021/cpp_04_CompleteGuide/docs/chapter-25-Polymorphism.md

 a class used as a base class for other classes should always have a virtual destructor defined. even if the base class does NOT need a destructor itself, it should at least contain a dummy destructor, that is, a destructor with an empty function body.

 ## `virtual method table`

+(571)

+### static binding

+when a non-virtual method is called, the address of the function is known at time of compilation. the address is inserted directly into the machine code. this is also referred to as `static` or `early binding`.

+if a virtual method is called via an object's name, the appropriate version of this method is also known at time of compilation. so this is also a case of early binding.

+### dynamic binding

+however, if a virtual method is called by a pointer or reference, the function that will be executed when the program is run is unknown at time of compilation. the statement

+example: `carPtr->display();`

+could execute different version of the `display()` method, depending on the object currently referenced by the pointer.

+the compiler is therefore forced to create machine code that does NOT form an association with a particular function until the program is run. this is referred to as `late` or `dynamic binding`.

+example: `virtual, dynamic binding; non-virtual, static binding;`

+### `VMT`

+`dynamic binding` is supported internally by `virtual method table`(or `VMT` for short). a VMT is created for each class with at least one virtual method -- that is, an array with the address of the virtual methods in the current class.

+each object in polymorphic class contains a VMT pointer, that is, a hidden pointer to the VMT of the corresponding class. `dynamic binding` causes the virtual function call to be executed in two steps.

+1. the pointer to the VMT in the referenced object is read
+2. the address of the virtual method is read in the VMT

+in comparison with `static binding`, `dynamic binding` does have the disadvantage that `VMT`s occupy memory. moreover, program response can be impaced by indirect addressing of virtual methods.

+however, this is a small price to pay for the benefit. `dynamic binding` allows u to enhance compiled source code w/o having access the source code.